The Cost of Learning Under Multiple Change Points

+The proof is given in App.~\ref{app:proofs-lem-ATC-regret-decomposition}.
 The term $\mathcal{R}_T^{\mathrm{var}}$ is a global variance-like term that collects all noise contributions around the block means.
 The term $\mathcal{R}_T^{\mathrm{bias}}$ captures the error due to distribution shifts: it is nonzero only on blocks containing true change points and only before the algorithm has raised an alarm and restarted the estimator.

 The next lemma provides a uniform high-probability bound on the deviation between the empirical statistic $\hat D_{k,t}^r$ and its population version $D_{k,t}^r$ defined in Eq.~\eqref{eq:D_population}.